enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

 Build Enzo
 ++++++++++

-The default build target is the main executable, enzo.
+The default build target is the main executable, Enzo.

 ::